About

 Advocacy Experience

 Christine has advocated on policies at the local, state, and federal level.
 In 2021, Christine was selected by Hispanas Organized for Political Equality (HOPE) to provide witness testimony at a California Senate Committee on behalf of the nonprofit for SB 702.
-She has lobbied for better health care access with both California Senate and Assembly Offices.
+In 2024, Christine provided witness testimony on two Title IX related bills, AB2407 and AB2987, at the Assembly Standing Committee on Higher Education.

 As a school board member, Christine will use her policy and advocacy skills to improve the Huntington Beach Union High School District.